-StackStorm requires Ubuntu, RHEL or CentOS.
-The table below lists the supported Linux versions, along with Vagrant Boxes and Amazon AWS instances we use for testing.
-Yes, using exactly the same boxes will improve your experience.
+StackStorm requires Ubuntu, RHEL or CentOS Linux.
+It is not supported on any other Linux distributions.
+The table below lists the supported Linux versions, along with the Vagrant Boxes and Amazon AWS instances we use for testing.

 Please note that only 64-bit architecture is supported.